microsoft/VoTT/CONTRIBUTING.md

 ## Pull Requests

-1. Find an issue to work on, or create a new one
+1. Find an issue to work on, or create a new one.
-1. Fork repo, make sure you have latest changes from `master`
+1. Fork the repo and/or pull down the latest changes from `master`.
 1. Create branch following naming convention: `git checkout -b issue-<###>-<short-description>`.
-1. Write code
+1. Write code.
-1. Add unit tests
+1. Add unit tests.
-1. Verify linting and unit tests by running `npm test`
+1. Verify linting and unit tests by running `npm test`.
-1. Update docs if needed
+1. Update docs if needed.
-1. Rebase on `master` and resolve conflicts
+1. Rebase on `master` and resolve conflicts.
 1. Commit your changes using a descriptive commit message that follows [our commit message conventions](#commit-message-guidelines).
-Adherence to these conventions is necessary because the [change log](CHANGELOG.md) is automatically generated from these messages.
+Adherence to these conventions is necessary for the [change log](CHANGELOG.md) to be automatically generated from these messages.
-1. Submit PR to `master` branch
+1. Submit PR to `master` branch.

-Try to keep PRs small to decrease the time required to review and merge.
+Please try to keep PRs small to decrease the time required to review and merge.

 ## Commit Message Guidelines

 We have adopted standards similar to [Angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) for how our git commit messages should be formatted.
-We believe that this leads to more readable messages that are easier to follow when looking through the project history and in addition, are used to generate the [VoTT change log](CHANGELOG.md).
+This leads to more readable messages, which are easier to follow when looking through the project history.
+Those messages are used to generate the [VoTT change log](CHANGELOG.md).

 ### Commit Message Format